Module 5 Chapter 3 Answers

 print('Third 5')

-• A) Depending on the value of x, either all three of the print statements will execute or none of the statements will execute.
+x, either all three of the print statements will execute or none of the statements will execute. - B) The string ‘Is 5’ will always print out regardless of the value for

-• C) The string ‘Is 5’ will never print out regardless of the value for x.
+x. - C) The string ‘Is 5’ will never print out regardless of the value for

-• D) Only two of the three print statements will print out if the value of x is less than zero.
+x. - D) Only two of the three print statements will print out if the value of

 Answer: A) Depending on the value of x, either all three of the print statements will execute or none of the statements will execute.